 Definitely one of the more potent herbal sedatives, valerian is also a great painkiller for those with chronic pain.
 Some people prefer not to use this herb because it can cause quite the herbal hangover the next morning and most complain that it makes them feel really groggy, or desire to sleep through the day.

 Look for a tea formula that includes a bit of valerian to avoid the hangover, and if you have severe anxiety, chronic pain, or insomnia talk to your naturopathic doctor about using this at a more therapeutic dose.
-Always use organic root.
+Always use organic roots.

 The perfect herb for fried and frazzled mothers; it strengthens a weak heart and is great for nervous palpitations.
 Motherwort is best taken over a prolonged period of time, and because it is a uterine stimulant, it should not be used in pregnancy.